jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

   never happen.
 - Assertions with side effects can result in Heisenbug, where debugging code unintentionally causes new errors or alters system behavior.
-- Leave Assertions Turned On
+- Leave Assertions Turned On:
   - Assertions should remain active in production to catch errors missed during testing, as bugs and unexpected issues can arise in real environments.
   - Disabling assertions in production is risky.
 If performance issues arise, only disable specific